staxrip/staxrip/md/test-build.md

 - added option to enable a default subtitle
 - added possibility to define tags for MKV muxer
 - support for using AviSynth filters in VapourSynth
+- added cover support for MP4 and MKV muxer

 #### Fixed Bugs